astroumd/lmtoy/docs/source/rsr.rst

 PI parameters
 -------------

 Optional PI parameter can be set for each project, but currently this has to be set via the pipeline, after the observations.
 There is no method yet to inherit this from the observing script.
 For some projects multiple targets may be taken, in which case a parameter such as **vlsr** makes no sense.
 Currently if there is a **PI_pars.rc** file, it will be sourced.
-This procedure will likely change in the future.
+This procedure might change in the future.

 Combining ObsNum's
 ------------------

-Although not officially supported yet, the **rsr_combine.sh** script will take all the parameter file, and re-run the pipeline with these ranges of obsnums.
+The **rsr_combine.sh** script accepts a comma separated list of obsnums, and re-run the pipeline with the settings of each of the parameter files that belong to that obsnum.

 .. code-block::

-      rsr_combine.sh obsnum=33551,71610,92068
+      SLpipeline.sh obsnums=33551,71610,92068

 the results are available in **2014ARSRCommissioning/33551_92068** and will otherwise look familiar to the pipeline results of a single obsnum.